-It is used for on-site measurement in the workshop, which often used for the measurement of medium or rough surfaces.
+It is used for on-site measurement in workshops and is often employed for measuring medium to rough surfaces.

-The method is to compare the measured surface with a roughness model marked with a certain value to determine the measured surface roughness value.
+The method involves comparing the measured surface to a roughness model marked with a specific value to determine the roughness value of the measured surface.

-The operator simply scrapes his fingernail across each surface in a group, looking for the closest match to the part being compared.
+Roughness comparators, which are nickel-based electroformed specimens, are ideal for metalworking and serve as an effective aid.
+The operator simply scrapes their fingernail across each surface in a group to find the closest match to the part being compared.

-Some people use these model groups as look-up tables, but it is important to note that they are not material standards.
+While some people use these model groups as reference tables, it’s important to note that they are not official material standards.

-Before selecting a model, you can consult with a professional manufacturer to select the most suitable model for your needs.
+There are various roughness measuring machines available, each with different functions, evaluation methods, and costs.
+Before choosing a model, it’s recommended to consult with a professional manufacturer to select the most suitable option for your needs.

 2. Stylus method

-The surface roughness uses a diamond stylus with a tip curvature radius of about 2μm to slowly slide along the measured surface.
+Surface roughness measurement involves using a diamond stylus with a tip curvature radius of approximately 2μm to move along the measured surface.

-Generally, the measuring tools that only display surface roughness values are called surface roughness gauges, while those that record surface profile curves are called surface roughness profilers.
+Instruments that only display surface roughness values are called surface roughness gauges, while those that record surface profile curves are referred to as surface roughness profilers.

-Both tools have electronic calculation circuits or computers that automatically calculate contour arithmetic mean deviation Ra, microscopic unevenness ten-point height Rz, maximum contour height Ry and various other evaluation parameters, which have high measurement efficiency and are suitable for measuring surface roughness with a Ra of 0.025 to 6.3 μm.
+Both types of tools have electronic calculation circuits or computers that automatically calculate the contour arithmetic mean deviation (Ra), ten-point height of microscopic unevenness (Rz), maximum contour height (Ry), and other evaluation parameters.
+These tools have high measurement efficiency and are suitable for measuring surface roughness with Ra values ranging from 0.025 to 6.3 μm.